Emmy Rossum: 2009–2019: Shameless and other roles

 In mid-2011, Rossum starred in D. J. Caruso's social film, Inside; the online film aired in several segments, incorporating multiple social media platforms including Facebook, YouTube, and Twitter.
 The following year, Rossum played Ridley, a siren Caster in Beautiful Creatures (2013), based on the young adult fantasy novel of the same name.
 Although the film was released to mixed reviews, Rossum's performance was praised by critics and fans.
 She also starred in the drama You're Not You as Bec, an inexperienced caregiver who looks after and befriends Kate (Hilary Swank), who suffers from the degenerative disease ALS.
 By June 2013, Rossum was cast as the female lead opposite Justin Long in the independent romantic comedy Comet, which was directed by Sam Esmail, to whom she later became engaged.
 Afterward she appeared in the film Before I Disappear (2014), based on the Academy Award-winning short film Curfew.

 In 2019, it was announced that Rossum would star in Angelyne, a drama series co-produced by her husband and longtime collaborator Sam Esmail, for Peacock, the new streaming service by NBC.
 The limited series was her first lead role after Shameless and was based on The Hollywood Reporter senior writer Gary Baum's investigative feature on the LA billboard model Angelyne.

+2020–present

+In 2023, she acted in the Apple TV+ limited series The Crowded Room acting opposite Tom Holland and Amanda Seyfried.
 In 2024, Rossum starred alongside Zoë Winters in an Off-Broadway staging of Amy Berryman's play Walden, directed by Whitney White.
 The play was the final production by Second Stage Theater in the Tony Kiser Theater.
+In 2026, she starred as an FBI agent investigating a serial killer in the Hulu crime drama series Furious which she also serves as an executive producer.